Motorcycles

 Q: How many motorcycle helmet laws does the United States have?

-A: There are fifty states and Washington, DC, with motorcycle helmet laws.
+A: There are fifty states, including Washington, DC, that have motorcycle helmet laws.

 Q: Where do the laws apply?